-✓ PARKS AND RECREATION COMMISSION (Update)
+✓ PARKS AND RECREATION COMMISSION (No Change in Status)

 The Park Board met on February 3rd.
 They approved the donation of a white pine tree and memorial stone for Elms Park.
 Since forestry and memorials are existing and common features of the park, I am not sure if this requires council approval.
 We can discuss this and vote on it if needed.